thomasbeisteiner/enterprise_memory/README.md

 Instead of fine-tuning, I switched to Retrieval-Augmented Generation (RAG), a method that combines a LLM with a vector-based search.
 First, all project data is converted into vectors (embeddings) that capture the meaning of the text — words that have similar meanings end up closer to each other in this vector space.

 When a question is asked, it’s also turned into a vector.
 The system then finds the most relevant documents by comparing these vectors — using Cosine Similarity to pick the ones that match the question most closely.
 These documents are used as the context for the LLM (in my case, Qwen2.5-3B), which then generates accurate, fact-based answers.
 The model doesn’t need to learn the information itself, so the answers stay reliable, consistent, and directly based on the project data.
+Another advantage of RAG is that the project data does not need to be in a specific language, since I used a multilingual embedding model that works reliably for both German and English.

 ### 4. Key Learnings